nithinbekal/nithinbekal.github.io/_posts/2015-02-12-ruby-sed-awk.md

 ---
 layout: post
-title: "Ruby instead of sed and awk"
+title: "How to use Ruby instead of sed and awk"
 date:  2015-02-12 20:47:51
 categories: awk, ruby, sed
 ---